1867 Canadian federal election

-Election
+Election rules

-The first Canadian election took place without a uniform set of election laws to govern the selection of members to the House of Commons, an interim measure until Parliament could pass its own election laws, which did not come until 1885.
-Instead, the election was contested under the rules set by each individual province prior to confederation, and future elections would be contested under provincial rules until a time when federal parliament set their own rules.
-Because of this, voting rights were inconsistent, as was the method of casting a ballot.
+The first Canadian election took place without a uniform set of election laws to govern the election of members to the House of Commons, an interim measure until Parliament could pass its own election laws, which did not come until 1885.
+Instead, the election was contested under the rules set by each individual province prior to Confederation, and future elections were to be contested under provincial rules until a time when federal parliament set their own rules.
+Because of this, rules governing having the right to voting were inconsistent, as was the method of casting a ballot.

+The BNA Act did stipulate that in the district of Algoma any male British subject of 21 years of age or older, "being a householder," would have the right to vote.

-The election took place over a six week period from August 7 to September 20, with electoral district polls closing at different dates throughout the period.
+The election took place over a six-week period from August 7 to September 20, with electoral district polls closing at different dates throughout the period.
 Under the system each electoral district was required to be polled in one day, but the day did not have to be the same across all electoral districts.
 The exception to the extended polling period (often called "polling circuits") being Nova Scotia which abolished the practice of polling different districts on different days after excessive violence was reported in the 1843 election.

+The election in Kamouraska, Quebec was delayed due to rioting.

+Halifax was a two-member riding at the time of the election.
+The City of Saint John and the County of Saint John was represented by just one district.